andreplima/PolyPaper/README.md

 ---

 In the `prototype` folder, you will find three scripts:

 *   `simulate.py`: builds a synthetic dataset of patient assessments (similar to the dataset described in Section 4 of the paper), performs the learning process detailed in Section 3.3 to learn representations for interventions (i.e., treatments), and evaluates these representations.
 A dendrogram similar to the one shown in Figure 3 is created in the current folder, as well as CSV-file detailing how each sample in the dataset contributed to the overall performance.
 This script accepts two optional command-line parameters: sample size and cutoff level.
-Example: `python simulate.py 30 10`
+Example: `python simulate.py 30 10`.
+(This script takes about 10min to complete in a 4-core computer.)

 *   `plotGrid.py`: plots two grids showing how each patient may potentially benefit from each intervention.
 The plots are saved in the `patient_treament_train.pdf` and `patient_treament_test.pdf` files.
+Example: `python plotGrid.py`.

 *   `animateGrid.py`: builds an animation that retraces the learning process from which the representations for interventions were obtained.
 The animation is saved in the `retrace_learning.mp4` file.
+Example: `python animateGrid.py`.

-The requirements to run the scripts in this prototype is specified in the `polypaper.yml` file.
+The requirements of the environment needed to run the scripts in this prototype is specified in the `polypaper.yml` file.
 To create an environment using conda, use `conda env create -f polypaper.yml`.

+In the `examples` folder, you will find files produced by these scripts.

 ---